phHartl/eu-judgement-analyse/webapp/README.md

 ### View Fulltext

 Via the *View Fulltext* button, the user can view the document's contents on [EUR-Lex](https://eur-lex.europa.eu/).
-Should the query consist of multiple documents, this will link to the first returned document.
+Should the query consist of multiple documents, the user can include a 'per document' analysis option.
+The button then links to the document which is selected in the dropdown menu.

 ## Example Use Case